CivicActions/ssp-toolkit/docs/controls/IA.md

 ##### AWS

-AWS built-in features of AWS Identity and Access Management (IAM) and the AWS Console store passwords on AWS systems in a cryptographically-protected format and only support TLS connectivity to the console web site to protect passwords in transit via encyption.
+AWS built-in features of AWS Identity and Access Management (IAM) and the AWS Console store passwords on AWS systems in a cryptographically-protected format and only support TLS connectivity to the console web site to protect passwords in transit via encryption.

 ##### Drupal